csajis/Software-LichanTools/README.md

 # LichanTools
-Software LichanTools, que se encarga de la administración del préstamo de herramientas del Liceo Industrial Chileno Alemán de Ñuñoa.
+Software LichanTools, which manages the loan of tools from the "Liceo Industrial Chileno Alemán de Ñuñoa".

-Implementado en Java 8.12, con base de datos MySQL 5.7.
+Implemented in Java 8.12, with database MySQL 5.7.